 In terms of absolute measures of dispersion, quartile deviation is half of the difference between the first and third quartiles, Q1 and Q3.
 Hence, it is also called the semi-inter quartile range because quartile deviation is equivalent to half of the inter-quartile range.
 When we talk about absolute measures of dispersion we usually stick to the term – quartile deviation.

 Calculating the three quartiles

 The first quartile, Q1, is equal to the size of N+1th divided by 4.
-In case of the third quartile, Q3, simply multiply the formula for Q1 by 3.
-Therefore; the formula to quartile deviation is Q3 minus Q1 divided by 2.
+In the case of the third quartile, Q3, simply multiply the formula for Q1 by 3.
+Therefore; the formula for quartile deviation is Q3 minus Q1 divided by 2.